It Took Her Months to Nurture Her Baby-to-Be—and a Split Second for Gunfire to Take It All Away

 After the Clayton County medical examiner conducted an autopsy and determined that the baby had been viable, the Lovejoy Police Department pursued what Chief Michael Gaddis told The Daily Beast was a murder case.
 Gaddis said the multiple bullet holes in Princess’ bedroom window led them to conclude she was not struck by stray rounds; she had been targeted.

 On Wednesday, March 30, Princess made a video from Grady Memorial Hospital in Atlanta.
-The pregnancy had been very difficult and she had been on bed rest for the the last five months and had done everything possible not to lose her baby only to have it end this way.
+The pregnancy had been very difficult and she had been on bed rest for the the last five months and had done everything possible not to lose her baby only to have it end five days before she was due.

 “All I want is justice for my unborn child,” she said in the video.
 “And I’m just asking anybody, if anybody know anything, if anybody seen anything, please contact Lovejoy police.”